 Most night dives at Tufi are conducted from the dive jetty, which after dark becomes even more of a “target-rich environment” as many of the critters that were asleep during the day come out to feed.

 The area to the south of the wharves also takes on a different persona at night and there is also much to see there that you won’t see during the day.

 I always make a point of calling at the resident pair of clown fish on the slope at about 12m to see them tucked up for the night behind the mucus membrane that acts as an early warning trigger in case a predator tries to sneak up on them in the dark.

 I have often seen the porcelain crab, that usually hides under the skirt of the anemone during the day, tucked up with them!

-Back To: Scuba Diving at Tufi
+Back To: The Complete Guide to Diving Tufi